pop-os/repolib/docs/library/developer.rst

 Debian archives may contain either binary packages or source code packages, and this value specifies which of those Apt should look for in the source. ``deb`` is used to look for binary packages, while ``deb-src`` looks for source code packages.
-RepoLib stores this value as a list of :ref:`AptSourceType-Enum`s, and defaults to ``[AptSourceType.BINARY]``.
+RepoLib stores this value as a list of :ref:`aptsourcetype-enum`s, and defaults to ``[AptSourceType.BINARY]``.

 This field maps to the ``Types:`` field in the sources file.